Graceland (album): Criticism from anti-apartheid movement

 The United Nations Anti-Apartheid Committee supported Graceland, as it showcased black South African musicians and offered no support to the South African government, but the ANC protested it as a violation of the boycott.
-The ANC voted to ban Simon from the country, and he was also added to the United Nations blacklist.
-He was removed from the blacklist in January 1987, and announced that he had been cleared by the ANC, but Artists Against Apartheid founder Dali Tambo denied this.
-The Graceland concert at London's Royal Albert Hall prompted protests from Dammers, Weller, and Bragg.
-In 2012, the controversy was revived when Simon returned to London for a 25th-anniversary concert celebrating the album.
+The ANC voted to ban Simon from South Africa and he was added to the United Nations blacklist.
+He was removed from the blacklist in January 1987, and announced that he had been cleared by the ANC, but the Artists Against Apartheid founder, Dali Tambo, denied this.
+The Graceland concert at London's Royal Albert Hall prompted protests from Dammers, Weller and Bragg.
+In 2012, the controversy was revived when Simon returned to London for a 25th-anniversary concert.

-In contrast, Simon received praise for encouraging South African music from Hugh Masekela, one of South Africa's most prominent musicians and an exiled opponent of apartheid, who subsequently toured alongside Simon and Miriam Makeba.
-The album's worldwide success introduced some of the musicians, especially Ladysmith Black Mambazo, to global audiences.
-South African jazz musician Jonas Gwangwa criticized the notion that Simon was responsible for making South African music popular, asking: "So, it has taken another white man to discover my people?"
+Graceland introduced some of the musicians, especially Ladysmith Black Mambazo, to global audiences.
+Hugh Masekela, one of South Africa's most prominent musicians and an exiled opponent of apartheid, praised Simon for encouraging black South African music.
+The South African jazz musician Jonas Gwangwa criticized the notion that Simon deserved praise: "So, it has taken another white man to discover my people?"

 Some critics viewed Graceland as colonialist, with Simon appropriating the music of another culture to bring to the global market.
-Star-Ledger reporter Tris McCall wrote in 2012, "Does it complicate matters to realize that these musicians were second-class citizens in their own country, one groaning under the weight of apartheid?
+The Star-Ledger reporter Tris McCall wrote in 2012: "Does it complicate matters to realize that these musicians were second-class citizens in their own country, one groaning under the weight of apartheid?
 How could Simon approach them as equal partners when their own government demanded that they treat him as a superior?"
 In 2012, Andrew Mueller of Uncut wrote: "Apartheid was of course a monstrosity, but it would be absurd to suggest that Simon's introduction of South Africa's music to the world prolonged it and quite plausible to suggest that it did some small amount to hasten its undoing."